 Short Term Alternatives

-There are short term insurance alternatives which last between 30 and 364 days.
+There are short term insurance alternatives which can last up to 90 days (with options for extended coverage pending approval).
 These plans were designed to offer coverage to uninsured individuals who have lost coverage from an employer, are newly divorced, are age 26 and no longer eligible for coverage on their parent’s plan, and more situations.
 Most of the benefits generally concentrate on catastrophic coverage, which means comprehensive and preventive care are typically not covered.
 Temporary, short term insurance instead proves protection from major financial setbacks.

 - Steep Penalty For Not Buying Health Insurance Becomes Reality in 2016 - December 15, 2015